 During the spread of COVID-19, both citizens and healthcare professionals became more interested in infection prevention and public health, and the role of Japanese pharmacists began gradually changing.
 Japanese pharmacists are currently unable to vaccinate, but discussions have begun on the possibility of pharmacists playing such a role in the future [1].
 A previous study of Japanese citizens during COVID-19 indicated that many citizens had not received education/training on infection prevention (hand washing or disinfection), and 89.7% (269/300 respondents) of citizens stated that their "infection prevention awareness increased" after the spread of COVID-19 [2].
-In addition, citizens' perceptions of infection prevention were shown to increase, with 47.7% (143/300 respondents)
+In addition, citizens' perceptions of infection prevention were shown to increase, with 47.7% (143/300 respondents) of citizens wanting to receive education/training on the methods and effects of infection prevention from healthcare professionals.
+However, of these, only 21.7% wanted to receive education/training from pharmacists [2].
+This low rate (21.7%) could be due to a lack of public awareness of the role that pharmacists play in public health, especially in

-Citation: Mamiya, K.T.; Hirata, K. Physicians' and Nurses' Perceptions of Pharmacists' Competencies and Their Needs from Pharmacists during COVID-19.
+Citation: Mamiya, K.T.; Hirata, K. Physicians' and Nurses' Perceptions of Pharmacists' Competencies, and Their Needs of Pharmacists during COVID-19.
 Pharmacy 2022, 10, 64. https://doi.org/10.3390/ pharmacy10030064